gfbarbieri/sinkingfund/docs/installation.rst

 ------------

 - Python 3.12 or higher
-- Poetry (recommended) or pip for package management
+- Poetry (for dependency management)

 Install from Source
 -------------------